 And I became familiar with his work when he worked at the Kansas City Star.

-He's now with Fox Sports, he's been at ESPN and a number of other places, and he's got a he's got a column out called Your NFL Truths for Week Eight.
+And he's got a column out called Your NFL Truths for Week 8.

-And the headline here is Bubble Doesn't Help Black Quarterbacks.
+And the headline here is, Bubble doesn't help black quarterbacks.

 The information bubble is the number one obstacle hindrance for black NFL quarterbacks.

-This bubble creates delusion, it erodes self-awareness and unwittingly undermines a black quarterback's chances of sustaining success.
+It erodes self-awareness and unwittingly undermines a black quarterback's chances of sustaining success.

 Cam Newton is a victim of the information bubble.